aws-samples/sample-cdk-generalized-callback-pattern-for-stepfunctions-state-machines/README.md

-# Sample pattern with StepFunctions state machine to make asynchronous services synchronous
+# Sample CDK pattern with StepFunctions state machine to make asynchronous services synchronous

 The sfnResume construct provides a mechanism for resuming AWS Step Functions workflows using Amazon DynamoDB for state persistence and Amazon EventBridge for triggering resumption.
 This enables long-running workflows to be paused and resumed based on events.